jctmcclain/jctmcclain.github.io/docs/README.md

 # Personal Statement

-Educational professional interested in connecting learners to learning experiences using instructional technology.
+Educational professional focused on connecting learners to authentic learning experiences through the use of instructional technology strategies.

 ---